nasa/ROSES-Compliance-Checking-Tools/README.md

 ### check_dapr_single.py

-This code reads in an anonymized proposal submitted to a ROSES program that follows Dual-Anonymouse Peer Reivew (DAPR).
+This code reads in an anonymized proposal submitted to a ROSES program that follows Dual-Anonymous Peer Reivew (DAPR).
 It attempts to find the different sections of the proposal (STM, References, Budget) and then checks a variety of things to make sure it is DAPR compliant.
 It outputs the following:

 * Page ranges for the STM and References sections
   - These assume the following order: STM, References, Other (e.g., budget)